yll0rd/chat-project/client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)
 [![Twitter: youmbileo](https://img.shields.io/twitter/follow/youmbileo.svg?style=social)](https://twitter.com/youmbileo)

-> This is a chat application project allowing users to communicate with each other in real-time, built using HTML, CSS and JavaScript (jQuery) for the frontend, Django for the backend and WebSockets.
+> This is a chat application project allowing users to communicate with each other in real-time, built using HTML, CSS and ReactJS for the frontend, Django for the backend and WebSockets.

 ## Install